John Maynard Keynes: Philosophical and spiritual views

 Keynes, like other members of the Bloomsbury Group, was greatly influenced by the philosophy of G. E. Moore, which in 1938 he described as "still my religion under the surface".
 According to Moore, states of mind were the only valuable things in themselves, the most important being "the pleasures of human intercourse and the enjoyment of beautiful objects".
 Virginia Woolf's biographer tells an anecdote of how Virginia Woolf, Keynes and T. S. Eliot discussed religion at a dinner party, in the context of their struggle against Victorian era morality.

-Keynes may have been confirmed, but according to Cambridge University he was clearly an agnostic, which he remained until his death.
+Keynes may have been religiously confirmed, but according to Cambridge University he was clearly an agnostic for all his life.
 According to one biographer, "he was never able to take religion seriously, regarding it as a strange aberration of the human mind" but also added that he came to "value it for social and moral reasons" later in life.
 Another biographer writes that he "broke the family faith and became a 'ferocious agnostic'" during his time at Eton.
 One Cambridge acquaintance remembered him as "an atheist with a devotion to King's chapel".
 At Cambridge, he was strongly associated with the Cambridge Heretics Society, an avowed atheist group which promoted secularism and humanism.